Residential Codes

 In July 2021, the 2021 IECC with Electric Vehicle ready appendices was adopted for residential buildings in Nevada.
 While the code is not being enforced statewide, local governments are not allowed to adopt less-efficient energy codes.

-For existing buildings, the Rehabilitation subcode (NJAC 5:23-6) applies certain energy conservation provisions of the new codes based on the scope of the project.
+For existing buildings, the Rehabilitation subcode (NJAC 5:23-6) applies certain energy conservation provisions of the new code based on the scope of the project.

 In August 2020, the New Mexico Construction Industries Commission (CIC) voted to adopt the 2018 New Mexico Energy Conservation Code (NMECC), based on the 2018 IECC with state-specific amendments.
 The code applies statewide.
 Local building jurisdictions must meet or exceed the state code which becomes the minimum code.
 Amendments are minor and deal mostly with providing flexibility to builders.